Everyone working in adult social care needs to understand their own responsibilities for the safety of the people they support.

 Safeguarding adults means protecting a person’s right to live in safety, free from abuse and neglect.

-Everyone working in adult social care, including leaders, managers and front line care workers, needs to understand their own responsibilities for the safety of the people they support, and must have the right skills and knowledge to recognise and respond effectively to potential abuse or neglect
+Everyone working in adult social care, including leaders, managers and front line care staff, needs to understand their own responsibilities for the safety of the people they support, and must have the right skills and knowledge to recognise and respond effectively to potential abuse or neglect

 We have practical resources and guidance to help.